Home Tutorials Training Consulting Books Company Contact us

 }

-You can also use the synchronized keyword to protect blocks of code within a method.
-This block is guarded by a key, which can be either a string or an object.
-This key is called the lock.
+Alternatively, you can use the synchronized keyword to protect specific blocks of code within a method.
+These blocks are guarded by a lock, which can be represented by an object or a string.

-For example the following data structure will ensure that only one thread can access the inner block of the add() and next() methods.
+All code protected by the same lock can only be executed by one thread at a time.
+For example, consider the following CrawledSites data structure, which ensures that only one thread can access the inner blocks of the add() and next() methods.

 package de.vogella.pagerank.crawler;